wngTn/synthetic_dcp/README.md

 The SMPL models are taken from: [https://smpl.is.tue.mpg.de](https://smpl.is.tue.mpg.de).

-We did not create them nor hold intellectual property on these.
+We did not create them nor hold intellectual property on them.
-We use these under the provided license for non-commercial scientific purposes as granted under:
+We use them under the provided license for non-commercial scientific purposes as granted under:

 - [https://smpl.is.tue.mpg.de/modellicense.html](https://smpl.is.tue.mpg.de/modellicense.html)
 - [https://smpl.is.tue.mpg.de/bodylicense.html](https://smpl.is.tue.mpg.de/bodylicense.html)

+To execute the SMPL model, one could be interested in the code provided in [EasyMocap](https://github.com/zju3dv/EasyMocap/tree/master/easymocap/smplmodel) and a look at the emptiness of `./lib/smplmodel` in this project.

-Please review and comply with their license requirements as stated on the linked webpage before using our code.
+Please review and comply with the license requirements of the SMPL creators as stated on the linked webpage before using any code.

 ## Operation Room Data ##